-- 130. For fuel purchases, ACM would ideally like to give production companies an incentive to purchase as efficiently as possible.
-There is no such incentive if fuel costs are reimbursed on a like-for-like basis. - 131.
-Having regard to the desired incentive, ACM would like to investigate if and how the efficient purchasing of fuel can be incentivized.
-During the forthcoming regulatory period, ACM may investigate the efficiency of fuel purchasing.
-After consultation, the results of this investigation will be incorporated in the first possible production price decisions. - 132.
+- 129. For fuel purchases, ACM would ideally like to give production companies an incentive to purchase as efficiently as possible.
+There is no such incentive if fuel costs are reimbursed on a like-for-like basis. - 130.
+Having regard to the desired incentive, ACM would like to use a public oil price index and to calculate each month (by means of a formula) what the fuel costs for production would be on the basis of that index.
+However, this requires more detailed investigation, both into suitable indices and into the extent to which the fuel purchase costs can be estimated.
+During the forthcoming regulatory period, ACM may carry out a further investigation into the efficiency of purchases of fuel.
+The results of this investigation will be incorporated in the first subsequent production price decisions. - 131.
 ACM will take the purchase price of fuel for electricity production into account each month in the production price.
 ACM records the level of the production price in the production price decision.
-This production price consists of two parts: the fuel component and the other costs. - 133.
-The other costs as part of the production price consist of the capital costs and the operating costs necessary for the production of electricity.
+This production price consists of two parts: the fuel component and the other costs.

+- 132. The other costs as part of the production price consist of the capital costs and the operating costs necessary for the production of electricity.
 In order to determine the price per kWh, ACM goes through the steps described in section 5.2.
-The profit-sharing system is used here. - 134.
+The profit-sharing system is used here. - 133.
 The fuel component comprises the average fuel costs per kWh that a producer is expected to incur.
 ACM lays down a single fuel component for all production, i.e. including solar and wind energy production.
-ACM calculates the fuel component on the basis of the following data: - the estimated fuel efficiency: the number of liters of fuel that the producer requires to produce one kWh; - the estimated fuel mix: the ratio of different types of fuel used, if the producer uses different types of fuel; - the estimated share of fuel production: the share of the production volume that is produced with fuel relative to the total production, including solar energy and wind energy production; and - the most recent fuel price: the price per liter of fuel that the producer paid for the fuel used in the most recently concluded purchase agreement for that fuel, possibly with a further breakdown by type of fuel.
+ACM calculates the fuel component on the basis of the following data: - the estimated fuel efficiency: the number of liters of fuel that the producer requires to produce one kWh; - the estimated fuel mix: the ratio of different types of fuel used, if the producer uses different types of fuel9; - the estimated share of fuel production: the share of the production volume that is produced with fuel relative to the total production, including solar energy and wind energy production; and - the most recent fuel price: the price per liter of fuel that the producer paid for the fuel used in the most recently concluded purchase agreement for that fuel, possibly with a further breakdown by type of fuel. - 134.
+The ACM sets the estimated fuel efficiency in the production price decision.
+Should it emerge that the producer has achieved a higher or lower fuel efficiency than previously estimated, then ACM will include a retrospective calculation in the determination of the production price for the following year. - 135.
+In the production price decision, ACM records the share of production that is expected to be generated with fuel.
+ACM bases this forecast on the producer's actual and/or estimated figures.
+Should it subsequently turn out that a higher or lower share of production has taken place using fuel, ACM will include a retrospective calculation in the determination of the production price for the following year. - 136.
+As described in marginal 126, ACM considers the risk of varying fuel prices to be disproportionately high for the producer.
+The fuel component formula includes a monthly variable part to cover this risk, the most recent fuel price. - 137.
+The fuel component, expressed in USD per kWh, is then calculated on the basis of the following formula10: